|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 (c) divine action (§§926-1000): creation, its end, providence, decrees, and revelation.

-Beyer [1937, 234] notes that the lectures do not follow the divisions of the textbooks (neither Baumgarten nor Eberhard).
-Also, that Kant’s treatment of Eberhard is almost exclusively polemical.
+Beyer [1937, 234] notes that the lectures do not follow the divisions of the textbooks (neither Baumgarten nor Eberhard), and that Kant’s treatment of Eberhard is almost exclusively polemical.

 Content of the Notes [list of notes] [top]